QuantEcon/lecture-source-py/rst_files/getting_started.rst

 QuantEcon Notes
 -----------------

-QuantEcon has its own site that allows people to share Jupyter notebooks related to economics -- `QuantEcon Notes <http://notes.quantecon.org/>`_
+QuantEcon has its own site for sharing Jupyter notebooks related to economics -- `QuantEcon Notes <http://notes.quantecon.org/>`_

-Notebooks submitted to QuantEcon Notes are easily shared with a link, and are open to comments and votes by the commnuity
+Notebooks submitted to QuantEcon Notes can be shared with a link, and are open to comments and votes by the commnuity

-The site features many interesting notebooks related to computational economics - we would appreciate if you checked it out!

 Installing Libraries